7 Signs You Need to Hire a Chief of Staff

 Best for Complex, multi-entity operations High-volume scheduling and communication

 Many organizations need both roles.
 The executive assistant handles the day-to-day logistics while the chief of staff manages strategic initiatives and cross-functional coordination.
 If you currently have a strong household assistant or executive assistant but still feel overwhelmed by strategic demands, that is a strong signal you need a CoS, not more administrative support.
-However, if that is what you need, consider hiring a dedicated Family Office Administrator.

 A chief of staff hire is one of the most consequential staffing decisions you will make.
 The wrong fit can create more problems than it solves.
 Here is what to prioritize: